10 Health Benefits of Avocados: The Super Food

 Oleic acid, which is a monosaturated fatty acid, is found in both avocados and olive oil.
 As stated before it is a good fat that reduces inflammation and essential for the heart to beat

 Vitamin K is essential for overall bone health.
 If you eat half of an avocado, you get 25 percent of the daily recommended value.
 Vitamin K also helps increase the absorption of calcium, which only further adds to the aid it does towards the bones, which prevents such bone diseases as osteoporosis.

 10. Great for Pregnant Women and the Unborn Baby

-This food is excellent for pregnant women and their unborn baby.
+This food is excellent for pregnant women and their unborn babies.
 Not only does it contain all the nutrients listed above and has those added benefits on the baby, but it is also rich in the coveted folate, which any doctor will say is essential for proper brain development in the unborn baby.
 When you eat half of an avocado, you receive a quarter of the amount of folate your body needs in a day.
-Folate also helps prevent miscarriage as well.
+Folate also helps prevent miscarriage, as well.

 Although there is not a superfood that will serve all of a person's needs, some people will refer to the avocado as a superfood because of the numerous health benefits.
-It is key though that your body gets a variety of natural colors in its diet, as strawberries contain different nutrients than green beans, and green beans contain different nutrients than rice, etc. A diet rich in color (of the natural kind) will be rich in many of the needed nutrients.
+It is critical, though, that your body gets a variety of natural colors in its diet, as strawberries contain different nutrients than green beans, and green beans contain different nutrients than rice, etc. A diet rich in color (of the natural kind) will be rich in many of the needed nutrients.

 - "12 Proven Health Benefits of Avocado."
 Healthline.
 Accessed March 03, 2018. https://www.healthline.com/nutrition/12-proven-benefits-of-avocado.